suncoast-devs/gateway/README.md

 - [x] Sync approve/reject for sign-offs to nutshell
 - [ ] Error handling for service objects and jobs
 - [ ] Tests 😬
-- [ ] Automate download of executed agreements to Google Drive
+- [ ] Automate download of executed agreements
 - [ ] Move Program Acceptance ownership/creation from Application to Enrollment
-- [ ] Move Sending of acceptance to AC
+- [ ] Re-add tracking of visits to student status page.